 We’ve all seen (or have caused); thick, black smoke come from the exhaust of a diesel.
 It’s some guy’s favorite part of owning a diesel in fact.
-Let’s talk about the different colors of exhaust smoke, their causes and solutions.
+Let’s talk about the different colors of diesel exhaust smoke, their causes and solutions.

-Blue or Gray.
+Gray or Blue Smoke from Diesel Exhaust.
 Newer, low mileage truck owners can skip this paragraph, but many of us like to have a worn out beater truck laying around, or maybe your teenager bought their first car from a not-so-honest guy.
 Blue usually means one thing: you are burning oil.
 You might notice a burnt oil smell while stepping on the accelerator, or maybe see blue/gray smoke leave your exhaust on startup or heavy acceleration, these are some of the tell tale signs that you are burning oil.
 Do not rely on the oil light to remind yourself to add oil as for most cars this light simply means “shut the engine off immediately”.
 Common issues include piston rings, valve seals, PCV valves, injector o-rings, turbo seals or the turbo itself; depending on the vehicle.

 Besides jumping into an engine rebuild, many owners try to narrow the cause down by starting at the lowest cost and working upwards.
 Stiction Eliminator is a smart place to start.
 It helps remove the built up coked and varnished oil and soot, prevents future coking, helping the rings and seals do their job, which in turn restores compression.
 The cleaning of the turbo, camshaft and other internals that oil comes in contact with reduces friction in the engine, helping to lower engine operating temperatures and making the engine run more efficiently and smoother.
 Stiction Eliminator belongs first on the list due to its money back guarantee and ease of installation.
 Next, many auto parts stores offer compression test units for rent, and you receive your money back when you return the tool.
 It’s a straight forward test for the backyard mechanic, and can help show the condition of your engine.
 PCV valves are usually the next cheapest, these can go bad and suck oil into the intake, depending on the vehicle.
 Consult your mechanic if unsure on your next step, many manufacturers have an acceptable amount of oil that might be burnt during normal operation as the vehicle ages.

-Black.
+Black Smoke from Diesel Exhaust.
 Or as many people call it, “rolling coal”.
 People throw tuners, modules, or some kind of smoke switch, onto their diesel to make the truck add more fuel than necessary to create black smoke, as well as install larger injectors.
 But for those who don’t intend to smoke out everyone behind them, there’s quite a few things to check.
 A little black smoke is normal on a properly functioning diesel, but keep an eye on the amount of smoke at different RPMs and loads so that you will be able to tell if something is amiss.
 Incorrect timing or air/fuel ratio, dirty injectors or common rail injectors staying open for too long (too much fuel), a worn turbocharger, dirty intake manifold or clogged air cleaner, low cylinder compression, poor quality fuel, or excessive carbon built up in combustion chamber can all be culprits.

 Stiction Eliminator is a great place to start when trying to get rid of black smoke.
 It will make sure the turbo internals, camshaft, and HEUI injectors are cleaned and lubricated.
 Stiction Eliminator helps restore compression to ensure that the combustion chamber is in optimum performance.
 For other situations a dose of Diesel Extreme might be what you need to clean out those injectors coked with burnt fuel and get them firing like new.
 Replacing your air filter, checking the intake manifold out, or fiddling with your aftermarket tuner might be the answer.
 If you are not sure what you are doing when adjusting your air/fuel ratio, don’t be afraid to ask a professional.
 Running rich (too much fuel) is always better than running lean (not enough fuel).
 A lean air/fuel ratio can damage an engine in a short amount of time.